MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/arena/arena-user-scenarios.md

 ---
-title: Arena participant user scenarios
+title: UX for Arena participant user scenarios

-description: Describes user scenarios for Xbox Arena participants. ms.date: 10/12/2017 ms.topic: article
+description: User scenarios for Xbox Arena participants are various combinations of collaboration and competition. ms.date: 10/12/2017 ms.topic: article
 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, arena, tournament, ux ms.localizationpriority: medium
 ---

-# Participant user scenarios
+# UX for Arena participant user scenarios

 Tournaments occupy an interesting space in the gaming world: they simultaneously celebrate both collaborative and competitive gameplay, rather than competition only.
 The blend of teamwork and combat has really gotten its focus and biggest push from the rise of professional tournaments.

 Xbox Arena and Xbox titles are providing more ways to strike a balance between collaboration and competition going forward.
 The scenarios presented in this section demonstrate how these types of experiences appeal to a range of gamer motivations.

 Xbox Arena, Xbox Social features, and Arena APIs do more than just meet the need of tournament progression.
 When combined, they lead to an exciting collaborative and competitive experience.

 For example: